astrafy/demo-dbt/README.md

 gcloud init
 ```

+5. You also need to go to `macros/db_ds_tbl_id_generator` and replace all with your own project ids.

-5. You are now ready to run dbt commands within the dbt repository.
+6. You are now ready to run dbt commands within the dbt repository.
 You should start with the
 'jaffle_shop' example and then the 'dim_modelling'.

 This dbt project comes with two targets: